Cookie Dough Ice Cream

 Ice cream keeps best in an airtight container.
 You can use any kind of container you like, but I like to use one that makes it easy to scoop like loaf pans or other baking dishes.
 It helps if you have baking dishes that have lids!

 I also like to cover the ice cream with plastic wrap before securing a lid over the top.
+Place the container in the coldest part of your freezer, which is most likely in the back.
+For the best ice cream, keep it very, very cold and away from the door.

-How long does homemade ice cream stay good for?
 Homemade ice cream will keep in the freezer for two to three weeks.
-Any longer than that and it will start to crystallize which is just another way to say it will turn icy.
+Any longer than that and it will start to crystallize and become freezer burned.

 More Homemade Ice Cream Recipes!